MingtaoGuo/DCGAN_WGAN_WGAN-GP_LSGAN_SNGAN_RSGAN_BEGAN_ACGAN_PGGAN_TensorFlow/README.md

-# DCGAN_LSGAN_WGAN_WGAN-GP_SNGAN
+# DCGAN_LSGAN_WGAN_WGAN-GP_SNGAN_RSGAN_RaSGAN
 Implementation of some different variants of GANs

 Introduction
 --------------

-This code is mainly implement some basic GANs about 'DCGAN', 'WGAN', 'WGAN-GP', 'LSGAN', 'SNGAN'.
+This code is mainly implement some basic GANs about 'DCGAN', 'WGAN', 'WGAN-GP', 'LSGAN', 'SNGAN', 'RSGAN'&'RaSGAN'.

 More details of these GANs, please see follow papers: